qgindi/LibreAutomate/README.md

 ![window](https://www.libreautomate.com/images/window.png#1 "Editor window")

 ## How to build
 Need Visual Studio 2022 with C#, C++, .NET 6.0 SDK and Windows 10 or 11 SDK.
+Need Windows 10 or 11 64-bit; not tested on Win7.

 1. Open Au.sln in Visual Studio.
 2. Build solution (not just the startup project).